Frequently Asked Questions About Teen Driving

-The licensee will need to provide an affidavit to the driver licening office stating that they have completed at least 50 hours of practice driving, with at least 10 hours at night, supervised by a licensed adult 21 years of age or older and signed by their parent or guardian.
-If the affidavit is not provided, the license restrictions will continue until age 17.
-If the licensee is convicted of two or more moving violations on separate occasions before age 16, the license will remain restricted until age 17.
-Effective July 1, 1999, a violation for transporting non-sibling passengers will be a moving violation.
+Applicants under 17 years of age must hold their instructional permit for 1 year from the date it was issued or until their 17th birthday whichever occurs first.
+A licensee will need to provide an affidavit to the driver licensing office stating that they have completed at least 50 hours of practice driving, with at least 10 practice hours at night, supervised by a licensed adult 21 years of age or older and signed by their parent or guardian.
+When a 50 hour affidavit is not provided or completed, the license restrictions will continue until age 17.
+If a licensee has been convicted of two or more moving violations on separate occasions before age 16, the license will remain restricted until age 17.
+Effective July 1st, 1999, a moving violation for transporting non-sibling passengers will be a moving violation.

 Yes, the adult accompanying the holder of an instruction permit, farm permit or restricted license must be 21 years of age or older.